 A = 90 - 100: Work well above the general class level, evidence of participation in related activities Outside of the classroom, thoughtful participation in classroom discussion and critique Superlative work: careful attention to craft and presentation.
 Originality of idea and execution work together.
 Goes beyond merely solving the problem - one who performs at this level is visibly outstanding, work is outstanding in every respect.
 B = 80 - 89: Work above the general class level, participation in classroom discussion and critique Fine work.
 A few minor changes could have been considered and executed to bring piece together.
 Goes beyond merely solving the problem.
 Above average: solution to the problem and idea well planned.
 Execution is well done.
 C = 70 - 79: Average work, minimal requirements met Average or a bit above: slipping in levels of originality, craft and presentation.
 The piece does not work well as a unified whole or statement yet effort was made.
 You have solved the problem but in a relatively routine way.
 D = 60 - 69: Work below class average, lack of participation and/or poor attendance You have solved the problem but there is much room for improving your skills and developing your concepts further.
 You have neglected the basic craftsmanship skills and breadth and depth of idea development.
 You were unable to meet mini deadlines.
 Represents careless and/or incomplete effort.
-Work is substandard.

-F = 0 - 59: Inferior or unacceptable work and effort, work not turned in, or failure to attend class.
-1. / Assignments 35% 2.
-Fina l50% 3. .
-Participation 15 5% ٤ GRADE EVALUATION Your final grade will be based on an average of all assignments, attendance and in-class participation.
+Work is substandard - F = 0 59: Inferior or unacceptable work and effort, work not turned in, or failure to attend class. - 1.
+Projects ......80% - 2.
+Attendance & Participation .......
+20% COURSE SYLLABUS | MAY MINI 2022 EXHIBITION RESEARCH APPLICATION Page 3 GRADE EVALUATION Your final grade will be based on an average of all assignments, attendance and in-class participation.
 The participation grade is based on the application of course concepts, class involvement, and both a desire and capacity to show progress and meet deadlines.
-Note!!!
-Failure to deliver the final exam project will result in an automatic semester grade of F. Grades will be discussed on an individual basis by office appointment only - not in class.
-HOW TO PREPARE YOURSELF FOR CLASS An open mind A desire to explore A willingness to participate and, by doing so, enrich the experience for yourself and others TECHNOLOGY Please use headphones during on line portion of class.
+Grades will be discussed on an individual basis by office appointment only - not in class.
+HOW TO PREPARE YOURSELF FOR CLASS An open mind A desire to explore A willingness to participate and, by doing so, enrich the experience for yourself and others TECHNOLOGY The University is providing you with the Creative Cloud.